Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 • Explore medieval Montefalco and Bevagna.

-• Taste torta al testo, a traditional dish, during a home-hosted lunch at a cozy agriturismo.
+• Taste fresh baked bread and focaccia, during a home-hosted lunch at a cozy agriturismo.

-• Experience the medieval ambiance and pampering service of a castle hotel.
+• Experience the friendly ambiance and pampering service of a spa hotel.

 • Savor a delicious dinner with perfectly paired wines at a famous enoteca.